 Talking with our clients, there seem to be three perspectives on the importance of ESG factors and how they may affect their business:

-- those that have not seriously evaluated it;
+- Clients that have not seriously evaluated it

-- those that have added it to their list of business concerns, primarily driven through stakeholder pressures (i.e., “checking the box”); and,
+- Those that have added it to their list of business concerns, primarily driven through stakeholder pressures (i.e., “checking the box”)

-From a mergers and acquisitions standpoint, ESG is now being adopted as a screening factor by many due diligence teams, much like the traditional downside risk screening processes are used to identify environmental, health and safety risks to the business.
+From a mergers and acquisitions standpoint, ESG is now being adopted as a screening factor by many due diligence teams, much like the traditional downside risk screening processes that are used to identify EHS risks to the business.
 Phase I ESA results are not enough anymore.
 They often present levels of uncertainty leaving the buyer without a full picture of what is on the table.
-If focus is only on one of these categories, you could be missing important EHS risks, liabilities, or even opportunities that would affect the acquisition.
+If the focus is only on one of these categories, you could be missing important EHS risks, liabilities, or even opportunities that would affect the acquisition.